Dr Leonardo Uieda PhD • Pronouns: He/Him

-I'm a geophysicist specializing in methods for determining the inner structure of the Earth from geophysical observations, mainly disturbances in the Earth's gravity and magnetic fields.
-I also develop open-source software in Python and C, including Fatiando a Terra, Tesseroids, and PyGMT.
+I'm a geophysicist specializing in mathematical and computational methods for determining the inner structure of the Earth from physical observations, like disturbances in the Earth's gravity and magnetic fields.
+I develop a range of open-source software in the Python and C, including Fatiando a Terra, Tesseroids, and PyGMT.
 I'm an advocate for openness in the scientific process and the adoption of best practices in computational research.